A perfectionist pessimistic Asian mother is a piece of work.

 The world has changed with more complexity since their time.

 They fear to learn new things because it is difficult, their eyesight is not as good, they get tired easily, and they don't have patience.
-That's what children are for, take care of stuff.
+That's what children are for, to take care of stuff.

-Our Gap Is Like Pacific, Literally
+Our Gap is Like Mariana Trench, Literally

 Collectivist Asian culture and individualistic Western culture is drastically different.